GSA/digitalgov.gov/content/topics/diversity-equity-inclusion-accessibility-deia/_index.md

 title: Diversity, Equity, Inclusion, Accessibility

 # description — keep it short and clear
-summary: "Resources and articles on diversity, equity, inclusion, and accessibility (DEIA) in the federal workplace."
+summary: "Resources, articles, and events relating to diversity, equity, inclusion, and accessibility (DEIA) in the federal workplace."

 # Controls how this page appears across the site
 # 0 -- hidden